ShlokRana/DeepLearningLogisticRegression/README.md

 # DeepLearningLogisticRegression
-making prediction on titanic dataset using TensorFlow LinearClassifier model.
+Making prediction on titanic dataset using TensorFlow LinearClassifier model.
+Also making the derived feature coloumn to improve the accuracy of the model